GoogleChromeLabs/quicklink/README.md

 </script>
 ```

+## Demo

+tl;dr: Here's a [WebPageTest trace](https://www.webpagetest.org/video/view.php?id=181212_4c294265117680f2636676721cc886613fe2eede&data=1) for our [demo](https://keyword-2-ecd7b.firebaseapp.com/) of quicklink's in-viewport link prefetching improving page-load performance of a content site by up to 4 seconds.
+A [video](https://youtu.be/rQ75YEbJicw) comparison is on YouTube.

+For demo purposes, we deployed a version of the [Google Blog](https://blog.google) on
+Firebase hosting.
+We then deployed another version of it, adding quicklink to the homepage and benchmarked navigating from the homepage to an article that was
+automatically prefetched.
+The prefetched version loaded faster.

+Please note: this is by no means an exhaustive benchmark of the pros and cons of in-viewport link prefetching.
+Just a demo of the potential improvements the approach can offer.
+Your own mileage may heavily vary.

 ## Related projects

 * Using [Gatsby](https://gatsbyjs.org)?
 You already get most of this for free baked in.
 It uses `Intersection Observer` to prefetch all of the links that are in view and provided heavy inspiration for this project.